+35The last conjunct must be extracted from (see below), hence the trace in the last conjunct.

-The current analysis enables us to account for (101) as well as the restrictions from (102)-(103) and the lack of the ATB requirement displayed by (104).
-The construction in question is clearly exceptional, hence it merits an analysis that is at least to some extent exceptional.
-I suggest that what is exceptional here is that the coordination is not fully parallel, the first conjunct is a vP while the other conjuncts are (or can be, see below) bare VPs.
-More precisely, given that the subject in traditional SpecvP does not undergo feature-sharing with its sister, which is a vP (see Chomsky 2013; the discussion in this section follows the first set of assumptions from fn 18), the first conjunct is actually unlabeled at the point when the coordination is formed.
-The suggestion is that this kind of coordination, which doesn't fully conform with CL, is only possible under the temporal sequence condition, which I assume also exceptionally licenses the "discharge" of the external $\theta$ -role of the verb in conjuncts where vP is not present.
+undergo feature-sharing with its sister, which is a vP (see Chomsky 2013; the discussion in this section follows the first set of assumptions from fn 18), the first conjunct is actually unlabeled at the point when the coordination is formed.
+The suggestion is that this kind of coordination, which doesn't fully conform with CL, is only possible under the temporal sequence condition, which I assume also exceptionally licenses the "discharge" of the external θ -role of the verb in conjuncts where vP is not present.
 This immediately captures the bare-VP restriction, i.e. (102).

 Regarding (103), the details of labeling are important.
-As noted above, what is exceptionally licensed regarding CL here is the situation where the first conjunct is unlabeled (recall that the subject in traditional SpecvP does not undergo feature-sharing) and other conjuncts are VPs.
+As noted above, what is exceptionally licensed regarding CL here is the situation where the first conjunct is unlabeled (recall the subject in traditional SpecvP does not undergo feature-sharing) and other conjuncts are VPs.
 However, the extraction in (103) changes this situation.
 As discussed above, an object undergoing wh-movement undergoes object shift, the landing site of object shift being higher than the subject base-position.
 Object shift results in phi-feature-sharing, which labels the relevant phrase.
 This then departs from the exceptional labeling configuration noted above, which results in a CL violation.

-Why is extraction from other conjuncts possible, in fact in a non-ATB manner (see [104])?
+Why is extraction from other conjuncts possible, in fact in a non-ATB manner (see (104))?
 This is surprising, since independently of CL, extraction that occurs in a non-ATB manner should yield an intervention effect.
 In fact, the first conjunct should be an intervener for any extraction from lower conjuncts, even if there is only a single extraction, as in (101).
 Recall, however, that the first conjunct is actually unlabeled in (101) and that unlabeled elements do not function as interveners.
 The first-conjunct intervention effect is then voided in (101).

-Why is it that lower conjuncts do not cause intervention effects either, as indicated by the fact that extraction from non-initial conjuncts need not proceed in an ATB manner (it need not affect each conjunct, cf. [104])?
-This is actually not surprising.
-An ATB dependency can be formed via sideward movement between the two traces in (104), so that actual movement takes place only from the second conjunct, movement from this conjunct crossing only an unlabeled element, as discussed above.
+Why is it that lower conjuncts do not cause intervention effects either, as indicated by the fact that extraction from non-initial conjuncts need not proceed in an ATB manner (it need not affect each conjunct, cf. (104))?
+This is actually not surprising.37 An ATB dependency can be formed via sideward movement between the two traces in (104), so that actual movement takes place only from the second conjunct, movement from this conjunct crossing only an unlabeled element, as discussed above.